nedrysoft/pingnoo/contributing.md

 ## C++ Version

-Code should target the C++17 standard wherever possible. (development tools permitting)
+Code should target the C++17 standard wherever possible (development tools permitting), although there are some caveats due to needing to support older version of Qt.

+- Do not use short style nested namespaces, older versions of the Qt moc cannot handle them and the compilation will break on platforms using these versions.
+- Do not use trailing return types for Q_SIGNAL or Q_SLOT functions, again older versions of the moc do not support these.
+You should however use them for anything other than signals or slots.

 ## Header Files